The Dynamics of Rank-Maximal and Popular Matchings: Overview of the Algorithm

-Let us examine two such examples depicted in Figure \ref{augfig}.
-Here the edge $(a,x)$ is of rank $1$ and the edge $(a_1, p_1)$ of rank $2$.
-Vertex $a_1$ belongs to $U(G'_2) \cap E(H'_2)$ and $p_1$ belongs to $E(G'_2)$ - thus Algorithm \ref{checkingalgorithm} outputs the answer "$M_r$ is not a rank-maximal matching of $H$".
-This means that in $H'_2$ there exists an $M_2$-augmenting path containing the edges $(a,x)$ and $(a_1, p_1)$.
-However, in order to obtain a rank-maximal matching $N$ of $H$, we would like to carry out the augmentation as late as possible.
-In fact, once we know that a rank-maximal matching of $G$ is not a rank-maximal matching of $H$ and the augmentation in some phase $i$ is inevitable, we want to postpone augmenting $N_i$ and thus changing $N$ till the last phase.
+Let us examine two examples depicted in Figure \ref{augfig}.
+Here the edge $(a_0,p_0)$ is of rank $1$ and the edge $(a_1, p_1)$ of rank $2$.
+The vertex $a_1$ belongs to $U(G'_2) \cap E(H'_2)$ and thus is an activated vertex and $p_1$ belongs to $E(G'_2)$ - hence Algorithm \ref{checkingalgorithm} outputs the answer "$M_r$ is not a rank-maximal matching of $H$".
+This means that in $H'_2$ there exists an $M_2$-augmenting path containing the edges $(a_0,p_0)$ and $(a_1, p_1)$.

-In the first example of Figure \ref{augfig}, we can notice that the vertex $p_1$ belongs to $E(G'_i)$ for every $i$ such that $2 \leq i \leq 4$ and that the graph $G'_4$ together with the edges $(a,x)$ and $(a_1, p_1)$ still contains an augmenting path containing $(a,x)$ and $(a_1, p_1)$.
-What is more, this augmenting path was already present in the graph $G'_2 \cup \{(a,x), (a_1, p_1)\}$.
-We can check that after applying it we obtain a rank-maximal matching of $H_4$.
+In the first example of Figure \ref{augfig}, we can notice that $H'_2$ contains two activated edges of rank $2$ - $(a_1,p_1)$ and $(a_1, p_2)$, and to obtain a rank-maximal matching of $H_2$, we can augment $M_2$ using either an augmenting path starting at $a_0$, going through $(a_1,p_1)$ and ending at $p_6$ or a path going through $(a_1, p_2)$ and ending at $p_3$.
+If $H$ did not contain any edges of rank greater than $2$, then the alternating subgraph $T$ mentioned in the introduction would consist of exactly those two paths.
+At this point, i.e., in phase $2$ we do not know, however, if at the end of the algorithm - in phase $r$, $T$ will also contain these paths.
+The only thing we are certain of is that to obtain a rank-maximal matching of $H$, we have to apply a path beginning at $a_0$, containing $(a_0,p_0), (p_0, a_1)$ and some activated edge incident to $a_1$.
+Therefore at this point $T$ consists of edges $(a_0,p_0)$ and $(p_0,a_1)$ and we keep an eye on the edges $(a_1, p_1), (a_1, p_2)$.